7 of the Best Bicycle Paths to Discover in France

 Want to discover more about this area of the Pyrenees?
 Check out our dedicated Lourdes Region Destination page.

 This trail travels along the eastern shoreline of Lake Annecy connecting it up almost all the way to the town of Albertville.
-Travelling alongside the turquoise waters of the lake, you will roll through a disused rail tunnel and then pedal your way through the countryside.
+Traveling alongside the turquoise waters of the lake, you will roll through a disused rail tunnel and then pedal your way through the countryside.
 All the while being able to look up at the giant alpine mountains looming overhead.
-In fact at points you even have great vistas of Mont Blanc itself.
-At present the trail finishes 5kms prior to reaching Albertville.
+In fact, at points, you even have great vistas of Mont Blanc itself.
+At present, the trail finishes 5kms prior to reaching Albertville.
 Work is also underway to complete the trail around the entire perimeter of Lake Annecy.

 So there you have it, 7 cycle paths to add to your list of places to ride in France.
 We are sure you will enjoy riding them as much as we have.

 The French cycling greenways are often a great way to ride out of busier cities and towns, helping you to avoid the traffic.

 Hiring city bikes available from most of the larger French city cycle hire schemes provides you with a great way to explore the Voie Vertes.